ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 </root>
 ```

-We will then use the decorator `GoalUpdater` to accept updates of the dynamic object pose we’re trying to follow.
+We will then use the decorator `GoalUpdater` to accept updates of the dynamic object pose we're trying to follow.
 This node takes as input the current goal and subscribes to the topic `/goal_update`.
 It sets the new goal as `updated_goal` if a new goal on that topic is received.

 ```xml
 <root main_tree_to_execute="MainTree">